syncfusion-content/asp.net-core-docs/aspnet-core/Kanban/Swimlanes.md

 # Unassigned swim lane group

-Kanban cards which have null,undefined, empty string("") swimlane key values or user specified swimlane key values in the `keys(kanbanswimlane-settings.kanbanunassigned-group.keys)` collection will be grouped under the Unassigned swimlane group.You can enable and disble this behavior using the property `enable(kanbanswimlane-settings.kanbanunassigned-group.enable)` and the default value is `true`.
+Kanban cards which have null,undefined, empty string("") swimlane key values or user specified swimlane key values in the [`keys(kanbanswimlane-settings.kanbanunassigned-group.keys)`] collection will be grouped under the Unassigned swimlane group.You can enable and disable this behavior using the property [`enable(kanbanswimlane-settings.kanbanunassigned-group.enable)`] and the default value is `true`.

-Default values in the `keys(kanbanswimlane-settings.kanbanunassigned-group.keys)` collection are null,undefined,empty string("").You can also add your own(user-defined) swim-lane key values in the `keys(kanbanswimlane-settings.kanbanunassigned-group.keys)` collection.
+Default values in the [`keys(kanbanswimlane-settings.kanbanunassigned-group.keys)`] collection are null,undefined,empty string("").You can also add your own(user-defined) swim-lane key values in the [`keys(kanbanswimlane-settings.kanbanunassigned-group.keys)`] collection.

 ## Unassigned swim lane group with default values

-Kanban cards which have null,undefined, empty string("") swimlane key values will be grouped under the Unassigned swimlane group when Unassigned swim lane group is enabled.(set `true` to `enable(kanbanswimlane-settings.kanbanunassigned-group.enable)` property and the default value is `true`).
+Kanban cards which have null,undefined, empty string("") swimlane key values will be grouped under the Unassigned swimlane group when Unassigned swim lane group is enabled.(set `true` to [`enable(kanbanswimlane-settings.kanbanunassigned-group.enable)`] property and the default value is `true`).

-Default values in the `keys(kanbanswimlane-settings.kanbanunassigned-group.keys)` collection are null,undefined,empty string("").
+Default values in the [`keys(kanbanswimlane-settings.kanbanunassigned-group.keys)`] collection are null,undefined,empty string("").

 The following code example describes the above behavior.